SeaRyanC/blog/posts/no-training-wheels.md

 # "Wow!
 No Training Wheels!"

-I taught my son how to ride a bicycle right when he turned three.
+I taught my son how to ride a bicycle when he turned three.
 It quickly became his favorite thing to do, because riding a bicycle is incredibly fun for kids!
 They can finally keep up with adults, they can see more of the world, and it's just plain exciting to go a little fast.